Master of Science

 - Thirty credits applicable to the graduate degree constitute the minimal requirement for all students.
 At least 15 credits being applied to the M.S. degree must be in graduate-only courses (700 numbers).
 The other 15 credits may be from courses that are dual level (combined undergraduate and graduate students and designated by 500 and 600 numbers).
 Students must maintain a 3.0 GPA or above.

 - Students must pass a written comprehensive examination and satisfy fully the graduate school requirements for advancement to candidacy.
-The exam is prepared and the results are evaluated by an Advancement to Candidacy Committee (of three graduate faculty from the department) selected by the student.
-It is strongly recommended that students complete this exam as early as possible (e.g., during the second semester for most students).
+The exam is prepared and the results are evaluated by the Thesis Committee, which is selected by the student and is typically composed of three graduate faculty from the department (including the advisor); qualified individuals from other departments on campus and from off-campus institutions may be included.
+It is strongly recommended that students complete this exam as early as possible (e.g., by the end of the second semester for most students).

 Required Courses and Electives